 In the past few years, Vernians have seen a particular flourishing in the availability and multilingual variety of easily accessible research materials-one of the external stimuli provoking action as Davy's "fine dew" provokes geological activity.
 The Bibliothèque nationale de France's online platform Gallica, already a considerable and valuable resource when Garmt de Vries-Uiterweerd cited it in his editorial to Verniana 7, continues to grow, offering not only a varied trove of Verne-specific material but also long runs of many newspapers and journals.
 In that respect it can be fruitfully compared to a similarly growing collection in the United States, Chronicling America, hosted jointly by the Library of Congress and the National Endowment for the Humanities, and offering a wide assortment of American newspapers, including many little-known names.
-Chronicling America's interface is arguably the more user-friendly-full text search is consistently available, with keywords highlighted directly on page scans-although Gallica's interface allows faster access to specific dates.
+Chronicling America's interface is arguably the more userfriendly-full text search is consistently available, with keywords highlighted directly on page scans-although Gallica's interface allows faster access to specific dates.
 (Gallica also has the advantage of historical scans for major ongoing titles; back issues for equivalent newspapers in the United States tend to be unavailable for free online access, locked in their own subscription archives.)
-As de Vries-Uiterweerd's editorial points out, the sheer vastness of such archives threatens to overwhelm the researcher; no matter how savvy the available search functions, the burden still falls on the reader to sort the wheat from the chaff and make sense of the results.
+As de Vries-Ulterweerd's editorial points out, the sheer vastness of such archives threatens to overwhelm the researcher; no matter how savvy the available search functions, the burden still falls on the reader to sort the wheat from the chaff and make sense of the results.
 This issue of Verniana, however, includes no less than three texts in which historical newspapers are prominently featured, going some way toward demonstrating the possibilities of wading and searching among the digitized archives.
-Indeed, when my own article here on early serializations of Around the World in Eighty Days was first presented as a talk in 2017, the two newspapers heavily involved were only available in print form or as scans behind online family-research paywalls; at this writing, both are freely available on Chronicling America.
+Indeed, when my own article here on early serializations of Around the World in Eighty Days was first presented as a course, is the way he discreetly papers over the logistical unlikelihood of his invented meeting.
+As Butcher notes, Lidenbrock would have been about twelve at the time (Verne, Journey to the Centre, 222).